Convolutional Model Trees: A tilt constraint for a splitting HP

 A block is split into two child blocks so that the output values on one side of the HP are generally greater than on the other side.
-Clearly the split should be in one of the important axes or a combination of them to raise the contrast between the sides.
-There is little hope of taking the HP coefficients above and creating smaller child blocks from the parent block.
+Clearly the split should be in one of the important axes or a combination of them to raise the contrast of output values between the sides.
+This is our heuristic and we don't need to improve it to get convergence.
+Taking all the HP coefficients from least squares to split may not create child blocks with smaller bounding HRs.
 For example, a diagonal split of a square leaves the bounding rectangles of the children equal to that of the parent.
-Tilt the split so it is more horizontal and you get shorter pieces.
-We want to make sure that the size of the bounding HR decreases often enough during the construction of the model tree so that the size in each axis will become as small as one needs.
-That will assure that the algorithm converges.
-Fortunately, no cut can increase the size.
+Tilt the split so it is more horizontal and you get two pieces with are shorter along one axis.
+We need some constraints to make sure that the size of the bounding HR decreases often enough during construction of the model tree so that the size in each axis approaches zero.
+That will assure that our algorithm converges.
+A child's bounding box is never larger than the parent's.

-We transform equation 4 so that $\alpha_k (x_k - m_k)$ is on the left side and the other terms like it are on the right.
-Instead of the variables $x_i$ on the right, we fix them at either end of their ranges $m_i \pm h_i$ at a face of the HR.
-Notice that all the $m_i$ on the right cancel each other out and leave us with $ \pm \alpha_i h_i$ terms.
-By choosing the signs, we can maximize or minimize $x_k$ on the left.
-Choosing signs means choosing a "corner" of the HR where that distance is extreme.
-That means each term must be of the form $|\alpha_i| h_i$ and they all add together
+We first pick the most important axis $k$ and transform the midpoint-centered HP equation so that $\alpha_k (x_k - m_k)$ is on the left side and the other terms are on the right.
+We set all $x_i$ on the right to $m_i \pm h_i$ at either end of its range inside the bounding box.
+By choosing the signs, we can maximize or minimize $x_k$ on the left, which is the axis we want to shorten.
+That means each term must be of the form $|\alpha_i| h_i$ in the following:

 Let $D_k = D - \{ k \}$.

 .

 The important question is how far $x_k$ can deviate from $m_k$.
 If it deviates by more than $\pm h_k$, then where it cuts the corner is outside the HR.
 To make sure the cut will shorten the $h_k$ to as small as we need in the children, we take a $\tau \in (0,1)$ and define what we call the \emph{tilt constraint} as follows: